'Father Mother Sister Brother' wins top prize at the Venice Film Festival

 Kaouther Ben Hania’s devastating Gaza docudrama “The Voice of Hind Rajab” won the Silver Lion, the runner-up prize.
 The film is about attempt to rescue a 6-year-old girl from a bullet ridden call in Gaza City in January 2024 and uses the real audio from her call to the Palestine Red Crescent Society.

-The film premiered later in the festival, but its impact against some Hollywood heavyweights, including Guillermo del Toro’s “Frankenstein” and Kathryn Bigelow’s “A House of Dynamite” was not dulled.
+The film premiered later in the festival, but its impact was not dulled.
 It received a 22-minute standing ovation after its premiere.
+She dedicated her award to the Red Crescent and “to all those who have risked everything to save lives in Gaza.
+They are the real heroes.”

+Ben Hania in her remarks also called for an end to “this unbearable situation” in Gaza.

 The Alexander Payne-led jury named Chinese actor Xin Zhilei best actress for leading Cai Shangjun’s “The Sun Rises on Us All,” a story about a love triangle set in the world of sweatshops in Guangzhou.
 Italian actor Toni Servillo won best actor for playing a president at the end of his term in Paolo Sorrentino's “La Grazia.”